Thailand Begins Royal Cremation for King Bhumibol Adulyadej

-In a lush open field in front of Bangkok’s Grand Palace, the nine spires of a gleaming structure stretch toward the cloudless sky.
+In a lush open field in front of Bangkok’s Grand Palace, the nine spires of a gleaming structure stretch toward the misty sky.
 At the center of this three-tiered royal crematorium — painstakingly carved from sandalwood and designed with murals by Thailand’s top artisans over the past year — is the funeral pyre of the late King Bhumibol Adulyadej.

 Thais all over the country will officially bid farewell Thursday to their beloved monarch, who took his final breath on Oct.
 13 last year at 88 years of age.
 Reigning for seven decades, King Bhumibol was the world’s longest-serving monarch, and few Thais alive today knew a crowned sovereign before him.